W4RH4WK/Anker-Unity/Docs/ControlScheme.md

 - Stick flicking must not be used to trigger actions that require precise timing.

-- Clicking the sticks is not used in the default control scheme.
+- Clicking the sticks is not used in the default mapping.
   A player can manually bind them to an action of a button at their own discretion.

 - A player can swap any button mapping.